 \\

-There are two kinds of error that need additional attention, both from possible error sites for or data qubits in odd lines and Z ancilla qubits.
-First is single leakage error in error site 1,2,3,4, which introduce successive measurement error $M_{4z}(1)M_{4z}(2)$.
-Such kind of time-like error does not bother when we implement a logical identity, the condition discussed in our main text.
-When extending our method to fault-tolerant regime, we assume addition constant rounds of measurement is enough to reach a acceptable performance and correlated decoding technique can also be applied to reduce the rounds of measurement \cite{cain2024correlateddecodinglogicalalgorithms}.
-Fault-tolerant regime with leaked state in presence is highly unexplored and is one of our future topic \cite{baranes2025leveragingatomlosserrors}.
+There are two kinds of errors that need additional attention, both from possible error sites for data qubits in odd lines and Z ancilla qubits.
+First is single leakage error in error sites 1,2,3,4, which introduces successive measurement error $M_{4z}(1)M_{4z}(2)$.
+Such time-correlated error is common when dealing with leakage error \cite{brown2020critical,PhysRevA.100.032325}, and it does not bother when we implement a logical memory, the condition discussed in our main text \cite{timelike}.
+Such time-correlated errors require more syndrome extraction rounds in lattice surgery \cite{timelike}, but its effect is not clear when regarding transversal gate and correlated decoding, a more practical scenario for neutral atoms \cite{Baranes_2026,PhysRevLett.133.240602}.
+We leave a concrete study on it for future work.

-Another error comes from the specific dynamics of neutral atoms.
-If one atom decays to lower levels during a two-qubit gate, another atom is driven to Rydberg state with $\sim O(1)$ probability, resulting an atom loss error after the gate.
+Another important error comes from the specific dynamics of neutral atoms.
+If one atom decays to lower levels during a two-qubit gate, another atom is driven to the Rydberg state with $\sim O(1)$ probability, resulting in an atom loss error after the gate.
 See Supplementary Information S4 in \cite{wu2022erasure} for details.
-This is a worse condition compared to independent leakage assumption because data qubit and ancilla qubit leak simultaneously with $\sim O(p_e)$, instead of a second order small term $\sim O(p_e^2)$.
+This is a worse condition compared to the independent leakage assumption because the data qubit and ancilla qubit leak simultaneously with $\sim O(p_e)$, instead of a second-order small term $\sim O(p_e^2)$.